Contact Us

 • Compliance risks from inconsistent employee data across systems

 The integration creates a unified source of truth.
 Employee data flows automatically from Workday to NetSuite.
-Payroll journal entries posted without manual intervention.
+Payroll journal entries post without manual intervention.
 Finance gains real-time visibility into labor costs, and HR eliminates redundant administrative work.

-Gathering Key Requirements for Workday-NetSuite Integration
+Gathering Key Requirements

 Every successful integration starts with clear requirements.
 You need to identify:

-• Which data flows between systems—employee master data, payroll journals, benefit deductions, cost center assignments
+• Which data flows between systems: employee master data, payroll journals, benefit deductions, cost center assignments

-• Business rules—how Workday "Worktags" map to NetSuite segments, classes, and departments
+• Business rules: how Workday "Worktags" map to NetSuite segments, classes, and departments

-• Exception handling—what happens when data validation fails
+• Exception handling: what happens when data validation fails

-Defining Your Integration Scope and Objectives
+Defining Your Integration Scope

 • Phase 1: Employee sync (new hires, terminations, updates)